zeruhur/loner/en/wip/world_builders_guide.md

 The **tone and mood** of your setting dictate how the world feels.
 It affects how challenges are presented, how NPCs interact, and the overall emotional weight of the story.

 * **What kind of atmosphere does this world evoke?**
-  Is it *bright and adventurous* like a sprawling fantasy epic, or *oppressive and unsettling* like a dystopian survival horror?
-Think about whether the world is **thriving**, **dying**, or **on the edge of something massive**.
+  Does it feel *vibrant and full of wonder*, like a vast fantasy realm teeming with adventure?
+Or is it *tense and suffocating*, like a crumbling society on the verge of collapse?
+Consider if the world is **flourishing**, **in decay**, or **balanced precariously before a major shift**—each mood carries different narrative weight and emotional texture.

 * **What emotions should the player feel?**
-  Are you aiming for *wonder and discovery*, *hopelessness and dread*, or *excitement and momentum*?
-Every setting should evoke a strong feeling — whether it’s the eerie quiet of an abandoned space station or the chaotic energy of a revolution.
+  Should the experience spark *awe and curiosity*, *tension and unease*, or *urgency and exhilaration*?
+A strong setting stirs the player’s emotional core—whether through the stillness of a derelict station echoing with secrets or the charged atmosphere of a society on the brink of revolt.

 * **Does the world encourage hope or despair?**
   In some settings, **the world can be saved** — people fight back, there is light at the end of the tunnel.
 In others, **entropy is inevitable** — civilization is crumbling, the gods are dead, and the protagonist is simply trying to survive as long as possible.